xraypy/xraylarch/doc/installation.rst

 components.
 Anaconda includes a robust package manager called *conda* that makes it easy to update the packages it manages, including Larch.

 Start by installing the latest version of Anaconda Python from the `Anaconda Downloads`_ site.
-Python 3.7 is recommended.
-Larch should work with Python 3.6, may work with Python 3.5, but will no longer work with Python 2.7.
+Python 3.7 or Python 3.8 is recommended.
+Larch should work with Python 3.6, but will no longer work with Python 2.7.
 You can also download and install Miniconda from `Miniconda Downloads` as a starting distribution.

 Once Anaconda or Miniconda Python is installed, you can open a Terminal (on